 All trainees are required to spend at least one month (20 days) per year for each of the 3 years in externships.
+If the training programme is not based in a University/Veterinary School, 50% of the total time required for fulfilling all externships should be spent in a University/Veterinary School.

-These externships must be approved in advance and may include:
+These externships must be approved in advance by the ECVCP Education Committee and may include:

-- Visits approved by the Education Committee to other institutions for training in areas of veterinary clinical pathology not available at the training institution.
-If the externship is taking place at an institution on a different continent in a different time zone the stay should last at least 10 consecutive working days (2 weeks). - Attendance of interactive live and/or on-line workshops/seminars/courses approved by the ECVCP relevant to the training, including the ECVCP Summer School. - Attendance of scientific congresses in all areas of Veterinary Clinical Pathology
+- Visits to other institutions for training in areas of veterinary clinical pathology not available at the training institution.
+It is advised that if the externship is taking place at an institution on a different continent in a different time zone the stay should last at least 10 consecutive working days (2 weeks). - Attendance of interactive live and/or on-line workshops/seminars/courses approved by the ECVCP relevant to the training, including the ECVCP Summer School. - Attendance of scientific congresses in all areas of Veterinary Clinical Pathology